 - Low Latency

-It can be termed as an ability of the application to handle growing amount of work without degrading the performance.
-Basically system can grow without limits based on demand.
+It can be termed the ability of the application to handle a growing amount of work without degrading its performance.
+Basically, systems can grow without limits based on demand.

 Scalability is of 2 types:

-- Vertical or Scale Up – In this type of scaling configuration we increase the capacity of the existing hardware or machine.
-For example, if you are having a desktop of 4GB RAM and tomorrow you increase the RAM of your machine to 16GB then this is nothing but the vertical scaling.
+- Vertical or scale up: In this type of scaling configuration, we increase the capacity of the existing hardware or machine.
+For example, if you have a desktop with 4GB of RAM and tomorrow you increase the RAM of your machine to 16GB, then this is nothing but vertical scaling.

 - Horizontal or scale out: In this type of scaling configuration, we increase the count of machines without increasing the capacity.
 For example, if you have a server with 8 GB of RAM and tomorrow you put another server with the same RAM, when you do horizontal scaling, essentially, you increase the computing power in parallel so you get better performance.
 This is horizontal scaling.

 The system is easy to evolve as business changes.
-This defines a degree to which your application can be evolved/changed/ modified depending on the business or requirement changes.
+This defines the degree to which your application can be evolved, changed, or modified depending on business or requirement changes.

-Basically this defines on how much your application is available for its end users.
-Customers or users will always expect zero downtime of the application.
-High availability means your application can withstand below common types of downtime scenarios.
+Basically, this defines how much your application is available for its end users.
+Customers or users will always expect zero downtime for the application.
+High availability means your application can withstand the most common types of downtime scenarios.

 - Hardware failures